 In lieu of playing the game yourself, I highly encourage you to follow through this YouTuber’s Let’s Play.
 ResearchIndicates has a wonderful voice to listen to, and he’s whip-smart when it comes to the many notable Trespasser features that were either dummied out or partially-completed.
 You’ll come away having learned more about this game’s legacy than if you’d spent the hundreds of hours jury-rigging it into a somewhat playable state.

 The player controls Anne, the lone survivor of a plane crash and who has unknowingly washed ashore Isla Sorna, the fabled “Site B” where InGen first created the dinosaurs for their infamous theme park.
 Anne broke an arm in the crash and therefore does not use typical shooter controls; instead her other arm wiggles in front of the player like a wobbly strand of spaghetti, grabbing items and manipulating objects to solve puzzles and progress throughout the island.
-Trespasser was the first game with a full physics engine; you could chuck things at dinosaurs, roll boulders, knock over crates, whatever you wanted to do.
+Trespasser was the first game with a full physics engine; you could chuck things at dinosaurs, roll boulders, knock over crates, throw pebbles in the water to create surprisingly-advanced ripples, whatever you wanted to do.
 Like most things in Trespasser, the control system and engine were revolutionary ideas that the devs hadn’t fully figured-out before the game was rushed to shelves.

 But some even better concepts were removed altogether.
 The dinosaurs were supposed to have dynamic emotions, ranging from happy to tired to scared and changing their emotions based on stimulus or situation.
 But the devs were unable to get the dinosaurs to do anything unless they were angry, so they ultimately locked the sliders and just turned them into the same suicidal mobs you see in every other game.
 Even the weapon system (no inventory or reloading, just shoot your gun until it’s empty then scrounge for another one) promotes a cool scavenger playstyle that would have worked a lot better if 80% of weapons (and all melees) weren’t unusable due to bugs.